PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 06:07:55
+Last updated: 2024-04-07 06:08:29
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell